JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 At present, neither of the two previous possibilities seem plausible to me, and if I had to choose one, I would choose the possibility that the Milky Way contains on the order of 20 times more stars than currently assumed.

-I don't see it possible that in an environment of 250,000 al there are the equivalent of 20 Milky Ways and that we have not yet been able to discover them.
+I don't see it possible that in an environment of 250,000 ly there are the equivalent of 20 Milky Ways and that we have not yet been able to discover them.

 I can explore a third possibility and try to accept a slightly more complex situation that can reconcile the two data presented in the LU, and that does not involve such a drastically changing current scientific knowledge.